shirleyobih1/path-cc.github.io/_events/2022-All-Hands-Meeting.md

 {% capture main %}

-Save the dates!
+Registration is Open!
 The OSG All-Hands Meeting 2022 will be 14–18 March 2022.
 We are planning a hybrid event:

 >If you register for and travel to the University of Oklahoma (OU) in Norman for the in-person components, you can mingle with colleagues, have planned or ad hoc meetings, attend workshops or training events, and join hack-a-thons.